DAWN: Dynamic Adversarial Watermarking of Neural Networks: Protecting against model extraction attacks

 Low-capacity models expose a prediction API that returns prediction classes $\hat{F}_\mathcal{V}$ required for the PRADA attack.
 High-capacity models return the full probability vector $F_\mathcal{V}$.
 Each victim model is protected by \ourname using the setting presented in Sect.~\ref{sec:dawn_settings}.
 This setting enables \victim to demonstrate ownership of each surrogate model with confidence $1-2^{-64}$ using a tolerated error rate $e=0.5$.
 For demonstration of ownership to be successful, the surrogate model $F_\mathcal{A}$ must pass the watermark verification test $L(T_\mathcal{A},\hat{B}_\mathcal{V}(T_\mathcal{A}),F_\mathcal{A}) < e$.
 In our setting, it means that \ourname successfully defends against an extraction attack if the watermark accuracy for $F_\mathcal{A}$ is larger than 50\%, i.e., $Acc_{wm}(F_\mathcal{A}) > 1-e$.

 Table~\ref{tab:stealing-complex} presents the result of this experiment.
-We see all surrogate models have a watermark accuracy $Acc_{wm} \geq 66\%$, which means \victim is successful in demonstrating their ownership. \ourname successfully defends against the PRADA and KnockOff attacks for all tested models while incurring little decrease in $F_\mathcal{V}$'s utility (evaluated in Sect.~\ref{sec:dawn_settings}).
-It is also worth noting that in all cases except for MNIST-5L, \ourname does not degrade the test accuracy of the surrogate $F_\mathcal{A}$.
+We see all surrogate models have a watermark accuracy $Acc_{wm} \geq 50\%$, which means \victim is successful in demonstrating their ownership. \ourname successfully defends against the PRADA and KnockOff attacks for all tested models while incurring little decrease in $F_\mathcal{V}$'s utility (evaluated in Sect.~\ref{sec:dawn_settings}).
+We have shown \ourname effectively embeds a watermark in surrogate models $F_\mathcal{A}$ stolen using extraction attacks.
+In Table~\ref{tab:stealing-complex}, note that \ourname significantly decreases the surrogate model test accuracy ($Acc_{test}$ for $F_{\mathcal{A}}$) for MNIST-5L while it has little impact on the same for other datasets.
+Drastic reduction in $Acc_{test}$ is not a concern from the defender's perspective - in fact it can, by itself, serve as a deterrence for \adv against model extraction.
+In all cases, adequate watermark accuracy $Acc_{wm} > 0.5$ serves as a deterrence.